 Not far in the city, the Grand Musée du Parfum is another exceptional perfume museum.
 Making the invisible palpable, presenting this intangible heritage of perfume in the rooms of a museum, is the challenge accepted by the Grand Musée du Parfum, sweeping visitors deep into an unforgettable experience of sense, emotion, pleasure, and understanding.

 Paris department stores are very well know as great shopping venues for perfume with dedicated corners for most French and international perfume brands.

 We love three boutique French perfume stores: Annick Goutal, 12 place Saint Sulpice Paris 75006 (Paris map), Guerlain, 68 avenue des Champs Elysees Paris 75008 (Paris map) and, last but not least, Serge Lutens, 25, rue de Valois Paris 75001 (Paris map) under the Palais Royal arcades.

 France quickly became the European center of perfume and cosmetic manufacture.
 Cultivation of flowers for their perfume essence, which had begun in the 14th century, grew into a major industry in the south of France mainly in Grasse now considered the world capital of perfume.

 The Cosmetic Valley south of Paris is another key region for the French perfume industry.
-Alltogether, the French industry enjoys a position of market dominance with 25% of the global market (source: UN).
-Cosmetics are France's second biggest export, after aeronautics.
+Altogether, the French industry enjoys a position of market dominance in the world with 25% of the global market and a turnover of 11 billion euros (source: UN).
+Cosmetics are France's third biggest export, after aeronautics and wine.